Sutton Bank: History

-Just to the south of Sutton Bank is Roulston Scar, a massive hillfort built in the Iron Age, around 400 BC.

-It was the approximate location of the Battle of Old Byland in which the Scots won a major victory over the English on 14 October 1322.
+Roulston Scar was the approximate location of the Battle of Old Byland, in which the Scots won a major victory over the English on 14 October 1322.
 King Robert the Bruce had made a forced march with his army in an attempt to surprise the English army, which was retreating from a failed invasion of Scotland.
 John of Brittany, Earl of Richmond, held the heights of Sutton Bank while King Edward II had withdrawn with his Queen to Rievaulx Abbey, about 25 km to the south-east.
 The Scots fought their way up the steep hillside to totally defeat the Earl, whom they took prisoner.
 King Edward fled ahead of Sir Walter Stewart's forces, leaving the Great Seal of England and much other treasure behind in the Abbey.

 In 1981, an unidentified body was found at Sutton Bank which became known as the Nude in the Nettles.

 In 2016, Sutton Bank was included on the route of the third stage of the Tour de Yorkshire cycle race.